Primordial black holes and Scalar-Induced Gravitational Waves formed by inflation potential with non-trivial characteristics: SCALAR-INDUCED GRAVITATIONAL WAVES

 \section{SCALAR-INDUCED GRAVITATIONAL WAVES}

-Large scale primordial scalar perturbations on a small scale can not only form primordial black holes, but also induce the generation of gravitational waves through second-order effects \cite{Baumann:2007zm, Ananda:2006af}, which may be detected by current detectors.
-Therefore, it has become another important tool for studying small-scale cosmology.
-During the radiation dominated (RD) period, the energy density of SIGWs can be estimated using the following formula \cite{Cai:2018dig, Solbi:2021rse, Chen:2021nio}
+Primordial scalar perturbations on small scale can not only form PBHs, but also induce the generation of gravitational waves through second-order effects \cite{Baumann:2007zm, Ananda:2006af}.
+These induced gravitational waves may be detectable by current experiments, thus providing another important probe of small-scale cosmology.
+During the radiation-dominated era, the energy density of SIGWs can be estimated as \cite{Cai:2018dig, Solbi:2021rse, Chen:2021nio}

-here we introduce the dimensionless variable $v=\tilde{k}/k $ and $u=\left | \mathbf{k} -\tilde{\mathbf{k}} \right | /k $, The function $\overline{I_{R D}^{2}(u, v)}$ in the radiation period is defined as
+here we introduce the dimensionless variable $v=\tilde{k}/k $ and $u=\left | \mathbf{k} -\tilde{\mathbf{k}} \right | /k $, the function $\overline{I_{R D}^{2}(u, v)}$ in the radiation period is defined as

 where we define $A(u,v)=u^2+v^2-3$ and $\Theta$ is the Heaviside theta function.
 The relationship between frequency and comoving wave number can be written as